Retirement Calculator

 Our retirement calculator uses the compound interest formula adjusted for inflation to give you a realistic view of your future purchasing power.

-• Investment Growth: We calculate capital appreciation based on your estimated annual return, compounded monthly.
+We calculate capital appreciation based on your estimated annual return, compounded monthly, reflecting how money makes money over time.

-• Inflation Adjustment: We discount your future total back to today's dollars using the inflation rate you provide.
-This shows you what your savings will actually buy in the future.
+We discount your future total back to today's dollars using your provided inflation rate, showing what your savings will actually buy.

-• Monthly Income: We apply the 4% Safe Withdrawal Rule to estimate a sustainable monthly income from your portfolio.
+We apply the 4% Safe Withdrawal Rule to estimate a sustainable monthly income that aims to last for a 30-year retirement.

 Data Sources & Methodology (2026 Update)